michal-h21/dvisvgm4ht/README.md

       \def\pgfsysdriver{<drivername>}
     \fi

+The `pgfsys-dvisvgm4ht.def` is used by default, so you don't need to load it this way.

-For example document that use the `dvisvgm` driver should use the following
+For example document that use the `tex4ht-updated` driver should use the following
 structure:

     \documentclass{article}
     \ifdefined\HCode
-      \def\pgfsysdriver{pgfsys-dvisvgm4ht.def}
+      \def\pgfsysdriver{pgfsys-tex4ht-updated.def}
     \fi
     \usepackage{tikz}
     \begin{document}